intuiting-machine/intuiting-machine/README.md

 # Intuiting Machine
-"Intuit" - know or understand something because of a feeling that you have rather than because of facts or what someone has told you.
+"Intuit" - know or understand something because of a 'feeling' that you have rather than because of facts or what someone has told you.
 <pre>
   pip install intuiting-machine
 </pre>